Unlucky-Life/ankimon/src/Ankimon/config.md

 - `Generation7` [True/False]
 - `Generation8` [True/False]

-Text-Box:
-You can decide if you want the TextBox inside of the Reviewer to visible
-- `TextBox` [True/False]

 Pokemon Gif Animations:
 You can decide if you want the Gif Animations in the anki reviewer (to use the gifs - you need to download them first unter "Download PokemonShowdown Sprites"
 - `Gif` [True/False]